 By telling yourself this story, you let what you cannot do interfere with what you can do.
 You can work on going to bed by 10 pm without ever thinking about willpower.
 And you can get in shape, eat better, and accomplish many of your goals by working around willpower.
 You do this by relying on habits like getting your goals done early in the day instead.

 I’ll share that and other ways to bypass willpower later on but first, let’s have a quick willpower lesson.
 Because understanding what it is, will help you forget about it.

 Willpower is another way of saying self-control (so I’ll be using the terms interchangeably).

 - It takes work to develop willpower.
-Just like you can’t expect to be a great basketball player after just a few games, you shouldn’t expect to be a willpower-pro without putting in the time.
+Just as you wouldn’t expect to be a great basketball player after a few practice games, you shouldn’t expect to be a willpower-pro overnight.

-- Because it’s driven by emotions, you will have more self-control when you’re feeling good than when you’re not.
+- Willpower is driven by our emotions.
+You’ll have more of it when you’re feeling good and less of it when you’re not.

-- If you skim on sleep, you shouldn’t expect to have much willpower at all.
-It’s like forgetting to charge your phone overnight.
+- If you skimp on sleep, you shouldn’t expect to have much willpower at all.
+That’s like forgetting to charge your phone overnight.

-- Willpower is a human thing… and because you’re human, you should expect you (and your willpower) to be imperfect.
+- Willpower is a human skill… and because you’re human, you should expect that you (and your willpower) will be imperfect.

 1. Get your goals done early